Retro-Devils/Mugen-Pi-4/README.md

 - Optimization of Wine emu is possible will add a better performance area soon .

--Included files in this github with lyt extensions are qjoypad layouts .
+- Included files in this github with lyt extensions are qjoypad layouts .
 Configured with a ps3 style controller .
 Will update every now and then .

 # Frequently Asked Questions